NLaff/lafferty.co-v2/content/blog/Free Custom Email With Mailgun.md

 +++

+{{< note text="Mailgun has changed their pricing plans as of March 2020.
+As a result their routes feature is now gated behind a plan that cost $35/month.
+I'll update this if their pricing changes again to allow the use of routes for free." >}}

 **Disclosure**: I currently work for [Mailgun](https://mailgun.com).
 I used their product for years before I started working here.

 I've had a personal website for a long time.
 It's gone through lots of iterations as I've transitioned from student life to working full time.
 As a marketer applying for jobs in 2013 I think having a website made me stand out from other applicants.
 It also helped that I had this kind of ridiculous headshot of me in a suit sitting in the middle of the woods.
 In reality that was my parent's backyard, but either way it made me a memorable candidate.